 T. A licensee shall comply with the requirements of section 6-114 relating to balloon payments.

-U. The examination and course of study requirements of this section shall be waived by the superintendent for any person applying for a license who, within the six months immediately prior to the submission of the application, has been a licensee or a responsible person pursuant to this chapter.
+U. The examination and course of study requirements of this section shall be waived by the deputy director for any person applying for a license who, within the six months immediately before submitting the application, has been a licensee or a responsible person pursuant to this chapter.

-V. If the applicant for renewal of a mortgage broker license is a natural person, the applicant shall have satisfactorily completed twelve continuing education units by a continuing education provider approved by the superintendent before submitting the renewal application.
-If the applicant is other than a natural person, the designated responsible individual shall have satisfactorily completed twelve continuing education units by a continuing education provider approved by the superintendent before submitting the renewal application.
+V. If the applicant for renewal of a mortgage broker license is a natural person, the applicant shall have satisfactorily completed twelve continuing education units by a continuing education provider approved by the deputy director before submitting the renewal application.
+If the applicant is other than a natural person, the designated responsible individual shall have satisfactorily completed twelve continuing education units by a continuing education provider approved by the deputy director before submitting the renewal application.
 An applicant for renewal of a commercial mortgage broker license is not subject to the continuing education requirements prescribed by this article.

 W. A licensee who employs a loan originator shall comply with section 6-991.03.